Lingwendil/slimbox-lite-bt/README.md

 (Replace "adafruit\_feather\_nrf52840" with the board you're compiling for.)

-## TODO

-* wired operation when connected over USB
-* battery level reporting
-* measure and optimize power consumption
-* analog inputs for sticks and triggers
-* version for nRF52832 boards
-* LEDs as status indicators
-* split board configurations into device-specific overlays
-* compatibility with other platforms
-* figure out why directed advertising doesn't seem to work

 ## License

 The software in this repository is licensed under the [MIT License](LICENSE).